CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 ```json
     "firstSubtreesWithContent": [[0,0,0,0], [0,1,0,0]],
 ```
 In this example, the first subtrees that are available have d,x,y,z indexes of 0,0,0,0 and 0,1,0,0.
-A subtree uri is this d,x,y,z key appended to the subtree default folder location or `availability/d/x/y/z`.
+A subtree uri is this d,x,y,z tree location appended to the subtree default folder location or `availability/d/x/y/z`.
 These two subtree relative uri's would be `availability/0/0/0/0` and `availability/0/1/0/0`, respectively.

 #### subtreeLevels